zyqiu132/FindNumber/README.md

 # Description

 # In this program, a n*n matrix consisting of n^2 integers will be initialized.
-Two participants do not know the matrix at the beginning.
-The first participant will determine the 'n' by typing an integer ranging from 2 to 8.
-They are required to guess the number in the matrix in turns.
-Each time if one gets the number existing in the matrix, the number （may be one or more than one） will show up in the matrix.
-If one guesses a number not existing, his most previous right guess will be eliminated(i.e. the previous right number will disapprear in the matrix).
-The one who first creates four numbers in a line (it can be a row, a column or a diagonal) wins.
-Then they can choose to continue or exist.
-If they continue, the second participant in the last game will be the first participant in this game and determine the size of matrix.
-Every time we will generate a random matrix.
+The participant does not know the matrix at the beginning.
+The participant will determine the 'n' by typing an integer ranging from 2 to 8, and is required to guess the number in the matrix.
+Each time if they gets the number existing in the matrix, the number （may be one or more than one） will show up in the matrix.
+If they guesses a number not existing, their most previous right guess will be eliminated(i.e. the previous right number will disapprear in the matrix).
+When they completes all numbers in a line (it can be a row, a column or a diagonal), they wins.
+Then they can choose to continue or exit.
+If they continue, another round will start from the beginning.

 # Functions

 int main()

-string init_answer (int n) // to generate a random answer matrix for each participate, with the size n*n
+int** init_matrix(int n) // to generate a random answer matrix for each participate, with the size n*n

+void numberset(vector<int> &all_num, int** matrix, int n)
+  // generate a vector that contains all the distinct numbers in the initial matrix

+bool existence(vector<int> all_num, int n)
-bool check (string input) // to check if the player's input is in the matrix
+  // check if the input number is in the vector(as mentioned before)

+void insert(Node * & head, int n)
+  //insert the new right number to the end of existing right numbers

+void moveon (int** matrix, int n, Node * & head)
-string moveon (bool check) // to show all of the correctly guessed numbers if return value of function “check” is “True”
+  // to show all of the correctly guessed numbers if return value of function “check” is “True”

+void moveback (int** matrix, int n, Node * & head)
-string moveback (bool check) // to hide last correct numbers if return value of function “check” is “False”
+  // to hide last correct numbers if return value of function “check” is “False”

+bool if_win (int** matrix, int n, Node * & head)
-bool if_win (string current[n,n]) // to check if any of the participants complete a line
+  // to check if any of the participants complete a line

+# Compilation and execution instructions.

+To start the game, input a integer (n) within the range [2, 8] for the game to generate a n * n matrix with random integers 0~19 (including).
+No screen output for now.
+Now, you can start to guess which integers the matrix contains, and input one of your guesses.
+If your guess is correct, a screen output of "Yes", and the partly revealed matrix will appear.
+If not, you will see a "No" on screen, and a matrix with the progress by your last guess (i.e. if the guess is wrong, the game takes one step back for you).
+The matrix only shows the correctly guessed integer(s), with other integers represented by an "*".
+Then you can start your next guess, with the same output patterns above, until you get all the integers correct.
+After having all the correct answers, the screen will say "Congratulations!
+You won in x steps.", where "x" is the steps you take to complete the matrix.
+Then you will see an output asking if you want to play this again, enter "cont" or "end" to play it again or quit the game.